Zebulyon/ThesisELK/README.md

 	# Syslog

 	process.user 				: Contains the information about which user created the log, example root user

+	# Functions of Interest

+	If one goes to the Dev Tool tab, then you get access to a console window where one can write and test out search queries and filters with the aid of autocomplete
+		There is a also a subwindow for Debuggin GROK Patterns

 # To create an Index Pattern